 Theodore Roosevelt Lake is the start of the salt river chain of lakes, formed by the Theodore Roosevelt Dam.
-It is Arizona’s largest lake in the state.
+It is named in honor of the 32nd President of the United States and it is Arizona’s largest lake in the state.
 Located about 80 miles northeast of Phoenix Arizona.
-Roosie is the largest lake or reservoir located entirely within the state of Arizona.
+Rosie is the largest lake or reservoir located entirely within the state of Arizona.
 Roosevelt Lake is also the oldest of the six reservoirs (like Canyon Lake, and Saguaro Lake) constructed and operated by the Salt River Project.
-Theodore Roosevelt Lake (Rosie) has hosted major professional fishing tournaments from FLW Outdoors, Everstart FLW Outdoors events, and Bass Opens.
+Theodore Roosevelt Lake (Rosie) has hosted major professional fishing tournaments from FLW Outdoors, Everstart FLW Outdoors events, and Bass Open tournament trails.

 The lake is home to a variety of game fish like largemouth bass and smallmouth bass, crappie, carp, sunfish, flathead and channel catfish.